edward638/slogo/doc/DESIGN_PLAN.md

 design decisions that the group discussed at length (include pros and cons from all sides of the discussion) as well as any ambiguities, assumptions, or dependencies regarding the program that impact the overall design.

+## Potential issues
+* (add potential issues)

+## Design decisions
+* (add decisions the group discussed at length)

+## Ambiguities, assumptions and dependencies
+* (talk about ambiguities, assumptions and dependencies)

 # Team Responsibilities
 This section describes the program components each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.

 ### Edward
 * His primary responsibility is also within the View component of this program.
-He will work on the CommandBox, ConsoleBox, and VariableBox
-* classes (designed to be contained within the Visualizer).
+He will work on the CommandBox, ConsoleBox, and VariableBox classes (designed to be contained within the Visualizer).
 He will also work on the Controller.

+### Andy
+* His primary responsibility is within the View component of this program.
+He will work on the Visualizer class in particular.
+In addition, he will contribute to some aspects of the Controller.

+### Belanie
+* (Belanie's responsibilites)

+### Charlie
+* (Charlie's responsibilites)

+### High-Level Plan
+* (plan of how the team will complete the program)